Debenhams Staff Could Claim up to 90 Days’ Pay

 How Much is a Protective Award?

 The Employment Tribunal can decide to award you up to 90 days’ pay.
 But the Insolvency Service has a cap on the amount of money they will pay out.
-This is usually up to 8 weeks’ pay with a maximum amount of £538 per week.
+This is usually up to 8 weeks’ pay with a maximum amount of £538 per week, totalling a maximum award of £4,304.

 How Simpson Millar Can Help You

-We’ve helped many other staff made redundant to make a Protective Award Claim who are in the same situation as you.
-We’re currently helping former employees of Thomas Cook, Flybe and Mothercare among many others.
+We’ve helped many other staff who made redundant in the same circumstances as you to make a Protective Award Claim.
+We’re currently helping former employees of Thomas Cook, Flybe and Mothercare, among many others.

 Our specialist Employment Law Solicitors can talk you through the Protective Award Claim process from start to finish so you’re absolutely clear about what it means for you.